(Above photo credit: Matthew Septimus)

 On the one year anniversary of the launch of Politics with Amy Walter from The Takeaway, the show takes a look back at the history of the electoral college.
 Amy moderates a debate for and against the institution, plus an exploration of the public’s shifting support for the electoral college.

-Guests include The New York Times columnist and CBS News political analyst Jamelle Bouie, Carrie Dann, political editor for NBC News, Ruy Teixeira, Senior Fellow at the Center for American Progress and Allen Guelzo, Director of the Civil War Era Studies Program at Gettysburg College.
+Guests include The New York Times columnist and CBS News political analyst Jamelle Bouie, Carrie Dann, political editor for NBC News, Ruy Teixeira, Senior Fellow at the Center for American Progress and Lina Newton, associate professor of political science at Hunter College.